‘American Horror Story’ Season 7 To Cast Kathy Bates As ‘Trump’ Character?

 — AHS NEWS (@ahsnews_feed) February 14, 2017

-“One logical explanation for Donald Trump’s erratic behavior: He’s possessed by demonic forces,” the outlet added, thereby alluding to the controversial 2016 U.S. Presidential Elections.
+“One logical explanation for Donald Trump’s erratic behavior: He’s possessed by demonic forces,” the outlet added, thereby alluding to the controversial 2016 U.S. presidential elections.

 Citing Murphy’s statement, Quartz further analyzed that American Horror Story Season 7 “about” the election will “metaphorically” portray what the Americans went through during the eventful presidential race.